 According to Nadia van der Colff, an independent researcher on consumer behaviour, adding a mill to a farm's operations could potentially give farmers better control over the processes from which they were traditionally excluded.
 "Once sold, the maize is handed over to third parties in the value chain, often at a premium cost.
 Meaning the producers had no control over the quality or the value chain."
 In Africa, where maize meal serves as the primary source of nutrition for many, it has meant that both the producer and the end-consumer have been given the cold shoulder to their detriment.

 Ideally, consumers will also see the added value.
 "By condensing the supply chain, consumers could effectively pay less for the end product.
 This, of course, is only possible if the quality of the product is beyond reproach and the processes are subjected to strict regulatory requirements to ensure a safe product," says Van Der Colff.
 For many consumers living in rural areas or far from supermarkets, it can also mean easier access.

-Although Van Der Colff notes that it is crucial for producers to study their target market thoroughly.
+Van Der Colff however notes that it is crucial for producers to study their target market thoroughly.
 "The packaging and distribution of the maize meal should be considered along with the consumer's preferences, even though the quality and price point are their two biggest concerns."

-One such an example is Johann Vos from Van Oudtshoorn Stroom, in Mpumalanga.
-"My R70 produces up to 250t of chop a month which I use as feed for my cattle, sheep and horses,".
+One such an example is Johann Vos from Van Oudtshoorn Stroom in Mpumalanga: "My R-70 produces up to 250 tons of chop a month which I use as feed for my cattle, sheep and horses".
 Vos also produces enough feed to supply other farmers who choose their feed mixture according to their requirements.

-The R70 by Roff Industries is designed and engineered to not only be cost effective but also to empower the client to produce super maize meal that meets consumers' preferences and supply the demand of feed from farmers.
-The time to turn maize into money, is now.
+The R-70 by Roff Industries is designed and engineered to not only be cost effective, but also to empower the client to produce super maize meal that meets consumers' preferences and supply the demand of feed from farmers.
+The time to turn maize into money is NOW.